DiegelD/CarND-Path-Planning-Project/README.md

 The second image shows the control flow of a general prediction function.
 Also our function **generate_predictions** in `Car.cpp` file gets the same inputs.
 Anyhow for the beginning a very simple model base approach is used to predict the non-ego vehicle position, velocity and lane at the time the ego vehicle can execute the new waypoints.
 With a low effort we got so a quite robust prediction for most use-cases of our highway pilot.
-Left out are prediction of other cars lane changes.
-To improve this, in the further a Hybrid Naive-Bayes approach could be used.

 ### Velocity Calculation
 in line 403: